 What is the data management policy?

-Users are responsible for backup and archiving their own data.
-NCCAT mirrors the data during collection, but does not maintain a backup or archive.
+Users are responsible for backing up and archiving their own data.
+NCCAT mirrors the data during collection, but only maintains a backup for up to 1 month.
 In addition, users must also comply with all NIH data sharing and publication policies.